cristi-zz/TeamVisoft/README.md

 # README #

-First steps to set up your env and run the scripts
+First steps to set up your env and run the scripts.
+Please edit this document as new knowledge is gathered

 ### Tools (Not carved in stone) ###
 * Anaconda as python distribution